TESSA UN Ltd/Sound for Wellbeing in Child-Centered Settings

 She is the founder of Tessa Un Ltd and creator of The Sound Healing Spa, offering practitioner training, CPD, and sound-based wellbeing experiences grounded in listening, awareness, and relational practice.

-Her work centres on sound as an embodied and relational experience, supporting regulation, connection, and sensitivity within both individual and group settings.
+Her work centres on sound as an embodied and relational experience, supporting calmer sensory experiences, connection, and sensitivity within both individual and group settings.

 Tessa has worked across education, community, organisational, and creative environments.
 Drawing on a background in sound, music, yoga, movement, and trauma-aware practice, she offers a calm, responsive, and integrative approach grounded in observation, listening, and ethical awareness.